 Traders, Looters or Settlers?

 Why did the Vikings come here and who were they really?
-Sorting through finds, examining x-rays, matching chemical fingerprints and looking through microscopic clues, use the evidence to support your ideas about the Vikings.
-Who were they really – traders, looters or settlers?
-You decide!
+Sorting through finds, examining tree-rings, matching chemical fingerprints and looking through microscopic clues will provide your pupils with the evidence to support their ideas about the Vikings in this fun, interactive workshop.